Project Management with PMI.

 Bring your projects to a successful close with the standard practice of the Project Management Institute.
 We apply the process groups and knowledge areas of the PMBOK to deliver on time, on budget, and within the committed scope.

 The PMI standard (PMBOK) is the most widely recognized project management framework in the world.
 It defines how to initiate, plan, execute, monitor, and close a project in a predictable way, governing scope, time, cost, quality, and risk end to end.
+The standard is international; execution is local: contracting, suppliers and the public-holiday calendar in Colombia and Mexico enter the schedule from planning onward.

 Most projects fail because of management, not technique.